awhitneye/Shakle/README.md

     .then(sort)
     .then(doSomethingElse)
 ```
-Keep in mind that the callback that .promisify() abstracts away needs to be in the form:
+Keep in mind that the callback that .promisify() abstracts away needs to be in the format below:
 ```javascript
 function(err, result) {
     // ...